SauceChord/nuru-dot-net/README.md

 # Current state

-Loads ASCII and Unicode images with 4bpc or 8bpc.
-Palette not yet implemented.
+Loads ASCII and Unicode images.
+Supports ANSI4, ANSI8 and TrueColor palette lookups.
+Metadata too.
+However does not yet provide a clean way to access ANSI4 and ANSI8 raw values.
+If you want to use them, you could look them up using the NUIFile and NUPFile (in case the NUIFile has a color palette mode and the NUPFile is providing ANSI8 codes).

 # Submodules